A trio of people are seated at a table: a man, a woman, and a woman loan officer. The three of them are smiling and laughing.

 Traditional or term loans

 A term loan, which is also referred to as a traditional loan, is financing borrowed from a bank that has to be repaid over a set period of time.
-This could be either a short or long period, ranging from a few months to several years.
-The size of the loan you may receive depends on several factors, including the lender’s requirements and the loan amount requested, as well as your business’s industry, size, and history.
+It could be either for a short or long period, ranging from a few months to several years.
+The size of the loan you may receive depends on several factors, including the lender's requirements and the loan amount requested, as well as your business's industry, size, and history.

 SBA loans

-The Small Business Administration (SBA) funds several loans that are guaranteed by the federal government.
-The most common type of SBA loan is the SBA 7(a) loan.
-It has a maximum limit of $5 million and is generally used to purchase real estate, as well as for working capital and debt refinancing.
-The SBA 504 loan also has a maximum limit of $5 million dollars and must be used for major fixed assets, such as existing land or building new facilities.
-SBA microloans are extended up to $5,000 with the intention to help small businesses grow and invest in their working capital, inventory, and equipment.
+The 7(a) loan has a maximum limit of $5 million and is generally used to purchase real estate, as well as for working capital and debt refinancing.
+The SBA 504 loan also has a maximum limit of $5 million and must be used for major fixed assets, such as existing land or building new facilities.
+SBA microloans are extended up to $5,000, with the intention of helping small businesses grow and invest in their working capital, inventory, and equipment.

 [Read more: How to Apply for a Small Business Loan for Your Startup]